olewsaa/Yacht-computer/pat/README.md

 Signal K server and update the pat config file.
 Runing this before launching pat your current position will be used.

+## Position from OpenPlotter/gpsd
+Pat have an interface to gpsd to obtain position from GPS when composing a position report.
+When no GPS is attached on USB this becomes a bit more complicated.
+OpenPlotter is a hub on board and it accept GPS from both AIS transceiver and chart plotter.
+The chart plotter GPS provide all needed data to fulfill gpsd's needs.
+It want a bit more data than just time/lat/long.

+Editing the gpsd config file at /etc/defaults/gpsd will enable gpsd to receive it's GPS data from OpenPlotter instead of a USB GPS.
+OpenPlotter must be configured to export these NMEA183 sentences.

+Pat's config need to be edited to use gpsd to get the current position:

+ "gpsd": {
+        "enable_http": true,
+        "allow_forms": true,
+        "use_server_time": false,
+        "addr": "localhost:2947"
+    },